 Boat Box Hot Spring, Idaho

 Boat Box Hot Spring in Stanley, Idaho, showing a steamy pool by the river surrounded by snow-covered trees in winter

+Is there parking at Boat Box Hot Spring?

-Is there an entry fee at Boat Box Hot Spring, Idaho?
+Is there parking at Boat Box Hot Spring?

-Is Boat Box Hot Spring, Idaho family friendly?
+Boat Box Hot Spring, Idaho